Business leaders today are beginning to appreciate something recruiters have known for a long time: the importance of reputation management.

 - The company is going through a major upheaval,

 - Excessive travel requirements,

 - Employees are overworked, and more.

-Frankly, these sorts of complaints can be made about all companies at different times, and solving these problems is often one reason the company is looking to bring talented people on board.
+Frankly, these sorts of complaints can be made about all companies at different times.
+Candidates need to be reminded that solving these problems is often one reason the company is looking to bring new talented people on board.

 Many professionals won’t apply to a company they’ve heard bad things about.
 It’s easier to avoid rather than explore.

 - Publish and circulate positive news about your company.
 Social media, industry news channels, and press release services are useful.
 Actively engage professionals during industry events.

 Those who do apply won’t ask about the negative issues that concern them.